ilSyAbRi/ilSyAbRi/README.md

 ---

 ## 🚀 Currently Learning
-- C Programming
+- 💻 C Programming
+- 🐧 Linux
-- Makefiles
+- 📝 Makefiles
-- Memory Management

 ---

 ## 🧠 Interests
-- Exploring new ideas
+- 💡 Exploring new ideas
-- Algorithms and problem solving
+- 📊 Algorithms and problem solving
-- Understanding how things work
+- 🔍 Understanding how things work

 ---

+---

 ## 🎯 My Goal
-Keep playing with programming, discovering new possibilities,
+- 🎨 Keep playing with programming, discovering new possibilities,
   and learning something new every day.